Advocacy and Independent Visitors

 The rights of Children Looked After to have a say in decisions about their lives is enshrined in the United Nations Convention on the Rights of the Child and in the Children Act 1989.
 Before making any decision with respect to a child who the local authority is looking after or proposing to look after, the authority must ascertain the wishes and feelings of the child.
-Where children have difficulty in expressing their wishes or feelings about any decisions made about them, consideration must be given to securing the support of an advocate.
-See also Advocacy Services for Children and Young People – A Guide for Commissioners (The Children's Society).
+Where children have difficulty in expressing their wishes or feelings about any decisions made about them, or where the child’s wishes conflict with the care provider around a specific decision, consideration must be given to securing the support of an advocate.
+Children Looked After and care leavers have a legal right to an Advocate.

-An appointment of an Advocate for a Child Looked After is necessary where a child wishes to be represented at a meeting (for example a Child Looked After Review) or assisted in making a complaint or bringing a matter to the attention of the care provider, the local authority or the Regulatory Authority.
+An Advocate should be offered where a child wishes to be represented at a meeting (for example a Child Looked After Review) or assisted in making a complaint or bringing a matter to the attention of the care provider, the local authority or the Regulatory Authority.

 Information must be provided to all Children Looked After explaining how they can gain access to a suitably skilled Independent Advocate.